MartinHoldrege/rSFSTEP2/README.md

 ```
 ./compare_files.sh <number of sites>
 ```
 The results will be stored in `rSFSTEP2/R_program_??/STEPWAT_DIST/output/` where ?? is the site number.
+The generated comparison files essentially compare how the input text files were modified.

 ## Note: repository renamed from StepWat_R_Wrapper_parallel to rSFSTEP2 on Feb 23, 2017